anderstorpsfestivalen/benis-phone/README.md

 To run on Linux package pkg-config is required.

-On Debian / Ubuntu package libasound2-dev as well as build-essential are also required.
+On Debian / Ubuntu / Raspbian package libasound2-dev and build-essential are also required.